habi498/NPC-VCMP/README.md

 Windows builds were made.

 Version 1.5 (upcoming )
-1. NPCs can be called with -a "xPos yPos zPos aAngle" where Pos and Angle are floating points.
+1. NPCs can be called with (l flag) -l "xPos yPos zPos aAngle sSkin wWeapon cClass" where Pos and Angle are floating points.
 The npc after connecting will spawn at the Pos specified with angle Angle.
-2. If the argument string specified above contain words starting with f (eg."f27"), the value after 'f', will be passed to script.
+2. Arguments can be passed to the npc script via w flag. (-w "Sniper" ).
 See (3)
-3. OnNPCScriptLoad() is changed to OnNPCScriptLoad(argv)
+3. OnNPCScriptLoad() is changed to OnNPCScriptLoad(params)
-where argv is an array of strings and whose values are obtained by the sub arguments specified in (2). similar to argv={ "27", "37", "..."};
+    where params is an array of strings and whose values are the arguments used in calling the program with w flag.
+See (2).
 4. Has made -m scriptfile argument optional.
 Now NPCs can be connected without script. wiki available at https://npc-for-vcmp.sourceforge.io/wikiw/index.php